SitanHuang/ledg/README.md

                 when reading journals, modifying or adding entries, try to convert imbalance or the balance of the last empty transfer in CUR

-        --file=FILE, -FFILE
-                Default: book
-                if FILE="-", then ledg reads entries from stdin set FILE as a prefix for ledg file locations: ex. --file=Documents/book will point to Documents/book.*.ledg

         --light-theme, --lt
                 put this in your .ledgrc if your terminal has light background